the-teachingRSE-project/competencies/competencies.md

 experience in larger teams which allows them to cultivate this hybrid nature.
-Therefore, we categorise the competencies into three categories: *software engineering skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle and the scientific process.
+Therefore, we categorise the competencies into three categories: *software engineering skills*, *research skills*, and *communication skills*, with a particular focus on the software and research cycle, and the scientific process.
 The generic skills are relevant in a broad setting and form the foundation for specific specialisations.
 These competencies have been chosen in order to make RSEs contribute to an open and inclusive research environment, with tools that respect their professional values.